MY ESCAPES FROM AMERICA--

 The next morning, Sunday, my family and the Weise family all went for a walk in the neighborhood.
 And, what do you know, along came a matronly lady with a teen age boy in tow.
 It was the gang leader all dressed up spiffy for Mass.
 Dick made a large point of greeting the kid generously and wishing him all manner of delights and joy.
 The poor kid looked like he had dropped four sizes and was still shrinking.

 I recall that popular music in 1959 was all The Everly Brothers, Cliff Richard, and Elvis.
 I found Elvis made me nervous because he sounded like he was losing his breath all the time.
 The Everly Brothers were my favorite, and they had every bit as much hair as Elvis did.
-My Dad was not impressed, so we made a compromise, and he said I could listen to polkas which were in fashion in much of America than.
+My Dad was not impressed, so we came to a compromise, and he said I could listen to polkas which were in fashion in much of America than.
 After furlough Trum Simmons got me into Glenn Miller and the Big Band era.

 So, we have gone to Africa, come back, and gone again, right?
 The last trip home was to come to go to college in Biola College in La Mirada, California.
 I flew out of Nairobi, and some history is needed for you have never experienced it.